ben-gy/gdpr_rails/README.md

 # Why did I fork this repo?

 In the original gem there are hard coded attribution links advertising the compamny of the team that created the repo.
 It wasn;t appropriate for me to display the attribution links in my company's product so I have removed them.
-I also have suggtestedd some improvements to the repository which I first deployed here but have since also been merged into the core repository
+I also have suggtestedd some improvements to the repository which I first deployed here but have since also been merged into the orginal repository.

 ---